Cyclone Fani

 Prior to Fani's landfall, authorities in India and Bangladesh moved at least a million people each from areas within Fani's projected path onto higher ground, and into cyclone shelters, which is thought to have reduced the resultant death toll and casualties.
-Fani killed at least 89 people in eastern India and Bangladesh and caused about US$8.1 billion in damages in both India and Bangladesh, mostly in Odisha, in India.
+Fani killed at least 89 people in eastern India and Bangladesh and caused about US$8.1 billion worth of damage in both India and Bangladesh, mostly in Odisha, in India.

 Meteorological history

-The IMD began tracking a depression located to the west of Sumatra on 26 April, classifying it as BOB 02.
+The IMD began tracking a depression located to the west of Sumatra on 26th April, classifying it as BOB 02.
 Later that day, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the system.
 Afterward, the storm slowly coalesced while moving northward, and was upgraded to a deep depression at 00:00 UTC on 27 April.
 At the same time, the JTWC began warning on the system, designating it 01B.
 Six hours later, the IMD upgraded the system to a cyclonic storm and gave it the name Fani.

-The system continued to intensify until 18:00 UTC on 27 April, after which it stagnated for over a day, as convection around the storm's center waxed and waned.
+The system continued to intensify until 18:00 UTC on 27th April, after which it stagnated for over a day, as convection around the storm's center waxed and waned.
 Fani resumed strengthening around 12:00 UTC, with the IMD upgrading it to a severe cyclonic storm.
 At that time, Fani began a period of rapid intensification as it was located within a very favorable environment with sea surface temperatures of 30–31 C and low vertical wind shear.
-As a result, the JTWC upgraded Fani to a Category 1-equivalent cyclone late on 29 April.
-Around 00:00 UTC on 30 April, Fani was upgraded to a very severe cyclonic storm by the IMD.
-The organization of the system continued to improve, with tight spiral banding wrapping into a formative eye feature, resulting in Fani being upgraded to an extremely severe cyclonic storm by the IMD around 12:00 UTC while the JTWC upgraded the storm to a Category 3-equivalent cyclone hours later.
+As a result, the JTWC upgraded Fani to a Category 1-equivalent cyclone late on 29th April.
+Around 00:00 UTC on 30th April, Fani was upgraded to a very severe cyclonic storm by the IMD.
+The organization of the system continued to improve, with tight spiral banding wrapping into a formative eye feature, resulting in Fani being upgraded to an extremely severe cyclonic storm by the IMD around 12:00 UTC, while the JTWC upgraded the storm to a Category 3-equivalent cyclone hours later.
 Development proceeded more slowly over the following days, with little improvement evident in the system's satellite presentation.
-On 2 May, however, the central dense overcast became more symmetrical and the eye more distinct, and Fani was upgraded to a Category 4-equivalent cyclone by the JTWC at 06:00 UTC.
-Shortly after, Fani started another period of rapid intensification, attaining 1-minute sustained winds of 280 km/h, equivalent to a Category 5 hurricane, according to the JTWC, surpassing Cyclone Gonu as the strongest storm on record in the north Indian Ocean, in terms of 1-minute sustained winds.
-Operationally, the JTWC classified the system as a high-end Category 4-equivalent tropical cyclone with 1-minute sustained winds of 250 km/h, but raised their estimate in post-season reanalysis.
+On 2nd May, however, the central dense overcast became more symmetrical and the eye more distinct, and Fani was upgraded to a Category 4-equivalent cyclone by the JTWC at 06:00 UTC.
+Shortly after, Fani started another period of rapid intensification, attaining 1-minute sustained winds of 280 km/h, equivalent to a Category 5 tropical cyclone; according to the JTWC, it became the strongest storm on record in the north Indian Ocean, in terms of 1-minute sustained winds.
+Operationally, the JTWC classified the system as a high-end Category 4-equivalent tropical cyclone with 1-minute sustained winds of 250 km/h, but raised their estimate in post-season re-analysis.